tex-corver/vietnamnet-crawler/README.md

 # Running the Script

--   To run the tests, simply use the behave command:
+-   To run the tests, simply use the make command:

     ```bash
     make local-run